 For the more casual park stroller, convenience is often a top priority.
 A coat that’s easy to slip on and off, especially if your dog is a bit wiggly, will make your life much simpler.
 Many of our favorite dog collars and harnesses fit easily under coats designed for everyday walks.
 These coats often feature simple buckle closures and provide excellent coverage to keep your dog dry during their daily outings.

-Common Mistakes to Avoid When Buying a Dog Coat
+Common Mistakes When Buying a Waterproof Dog Coat

 Finding the right coat is all about keeping your best friend comfortable and safe.
 To help you choose one they'll love to wear, let's walk through a few common slip-ups.
 Avoiding these will help you make a confident choice for all your adventures together.